zhongchengwu/code_TWDec/README.md

 ```

 ## Contact
-If interested, feel free to email me at <wuzhch97@163.com>.
+If interested, feel free to email me at <zhongcheng.wu@hfut.edu.cn>.